boldflight/BibleConverter/test_EPUB/output/matt.md

 [12] Now when Jesus heard that John had been imprisoned, he went into Galilee.
 [13] While in Galilee, he moved from Nazareth to make his home in Capernaum by the sea, in the region of Zebulun and Naphtali, [14] so that what was spoken by the prophet Isaiah would be fulfilled:
+[15] “Land of Zebulun and land of Naphtali, the way by the sea, beyond the Jordan, Galilee of the Gentiles— [16] the people who sit in darkness have seen a great light, and on those who sit in the region and shadow of death a light has dawned.”
 [17] From that time Jesus began to preach this message: “Repent, for the kingdom of heaven is near!”

 ### The Call of the Disciples